 The City of the Dead has curious similarities with Alfred Hitchcock’s Psycho.
 Nan Barlow checks into an inn and is murdered the same night; instead of a lover and a sister investigating her disappearance, it’s a brother and a boyfriend.
 The concept of one female victim entering a deadly trap with a second almost following in her footsteps is fairly generic, and since Subotsky’s film was shot earlier 1959, he can’t have come home from Hitchcock’s movie raving, “We have to do this, only with witches!”
 City also utilizes the same witch-burning prologue from Black Sunday, and uses the shadow of a cross as a weapon against evil, as seen in The Brides of Dracula.
 All of these movies were released in the same year, so calling any of them copycats without full research isn’t a good idea.
 The City of the Dead is a respectable programmer made from various off-the-shelf genre elements.
 In his commentary, Moxey broaches the subject and compares his film’s plot to that of Psycho.
 (Thanks to Tom Weaver for corrections with this.)

 Today’s fans of course like Christopher Lee most of all, although they need to know that he’s a supporting character here.
-The good news is that Lee gets a few dialogue scenes to play, when we’re used to seeing him in near-mute roles or dubbed with someone else’s voice.
+The good news is that Lee is granted several dialogue scenes, when we’re accustomed to seeing him in near-mute roles or dubbed with someone else’s voice.
 His professor Driscoll is an awfully uptight, twitchy guy.
 A blind man could see that he’s hiding something, with all of his overstated ‘little reactions’ to mentions of witchcraft or Whitewood.

 Venetia Stevenson is a favorite, sort of an angora sweater dream girl type grown into something a bit more substantial.
 Unlike hundreds of horror bimboes, her Nan Barlow is a serious student, even if she at times seems more than a little dense.
 Knowing she’s in Witch Country, she nevertheless talks shop about the local superstitions.
 Her most amusing moment is when she tells Mrs. Newless, “Did you know that covens must first take a personal object from their victims?”
 And then a second later, follows that with, “Hey, you haven’t seen my gold locket, have you?”
 Mrs. Newless is a master of the ‘twitchy-subtle’ reaction as well.
 A fun editorial and writing exercise would be to superimpose subtitles over Chris Lee and Patricia Jessel, revealing what they’re really thinking.